hnginterns/Project-Api/source/index.html.md

   - ratings
   - reports
   - users
 search: true
 ---

 # Introduction

-Welcome to Hotels.ng API!
-You can use this API to access all our API endpoints, such as the Booking API to look up hotels that can be booked
+Welcome to the Hotels.ng API!
+You can use our API to integrate within your applications.

-This API reference provides information on available endpoints and how to interact with it.

 # Authentication